Owiti-Charles/Delani-Studio/README.md

 | Press Submit|     |Pop up "Owiti Charles , we have received your message.
 Thank you for reaching out to us.|

 ## Known Bugs
-* The site is not responsive enough for some devices
+* The site is not responsive enough for some devices.
+* mail chimp API does not function properly.

 ## Contact Information